Malgorzata Sypien, M.D., FAAFP, Integrative Family Practice, Chicago IL

 People over fifty and especially seniors.
 As we age, the skin receptors that transform UV-B light into Vitamin D weaken.

-Persons with liver, kidney or meatabolic disrders, whose bodies are not able to fully process and medtabolize D3.
+Persons with liver, kidney or metabolic disorders, whose bodies are not able to fully process and metabolize D3.

 Persons taking pharmaceutical medications that interfere with Vitamin D metabolism.